 The RI State Government Internship Program started as an idea in February 1967.
 Political scientists from several Rhode Island colleges brought forth the vision of a coordinated educational program involving colleges and agencies of state government.
 The Internship Program was launched shortly after the 1968 elections and was broadened to a statewide program through state legislation on April 15, 1969.

 Students are connected with internship experiences throughout state government.
-This includes the Legislative, Executive and Judicial branches as well as state departments of government and non-profit organizations.
+This includes the Legislative, Executive and Judicial branches as well as state departments of government, municipal agencies and community and non-profit organizations.
 Students are placed in areas of interest where they work with their placement supervisor on a variety of projects and tasks that enable them to meet educational learning objectives.

 The internship experience provides real world experience with a strong educational focus.
 The Internship Program is open to college students, graduate students and law school students.
 Many interns earn college credit.
 Students should inquire with their faculty advisors to ensure that they are receiving credit when possible.